Table of Contents

 The human eye is essentially an optical instrument.

 The refracting system of the eye consists of the cornea (5) and the lens (11).
-They function approximately like a convex lens refracting light onto the retina.
-The images of observed objects are real inverted images on the retina (13).
+They function approximately like a convex lens refracting light onto the retina (13).
+The images of observed objects are real inverted images on the retina.
 A normal eye can see near objects as sharply as distant ones.
-This is accomplished by the eye’s changing its curvature, its focal length, and thus its refracting power.
+This is accomplished by the eye’s capability to change its curvature and focal length, and thus its refracting power.
 This adaptability is called accommodation.

 The prime lens can be replaced with lenses of other focal lengths, and the object distance can be adjusted.

-Using a Microsoft, we see enlarged, inverted, virtual images of the observed object.
+Using a microscope we see enlarged, inverted virtual images of the observed object.
 The total magnification of the microscope v is the product of the magnification of the object va and the magnification of the eyepiece vg.

 v = va * vg